 A National Statistics Publication for Scotland.

-The GDP Quarterly National Accounts publication includes the second estimate of growth for the October to December period.
-This uses additional data which has been released since the first estimate was published in March.
+The GDP Quarterly National Accounts publication includes an updated estimate of growth for the October to December period.
+This uses additional data which has been released since the Quarterly GDP First Estimate was published in March, along with updates to annual weights and levels back to 1998.
 The Quarterly National Accounts also includes a range of other statistics which are used for economic analysis, forecasting and modelling.

-The Scottish Government has developed new faster economic statistics which help to track the impact of the COVID-19 pandemic on the economy.
-Experimental monthly GDP estimates are available up to February 2021.
+The Scottish Government has developed faster economic statistics which help to track the impact of the COVID-19 pandemic on the economy.
+Experimental monthly GDP estimates up to February 2022 are available on the Scottish Government website.

 Change in gross domestic product (GDP) is the main indicator of economic growth.
 All results are seasonally adjusted and presented in real terms (adjusted to remove inflation).
 GDP growth in this publication relates to Scotland’s onshore economy, which means it does not include the output of offshore oil and gas extraction.
 Estimates of the cash value of Scotland’s GDP are available excluding and including oil and gas extraction.